Susie Power (actress)

 Susie Power (born 29 August 2003) is an Irish actress and singer.
 She is best known for playing Eleanor Daly on Fair City.
 She is also known for her roles in Dark Touch and Roy O'Brien in Little Roy.

 Acting career

 Early roles

 Power began her career at nine months old in a theatre production of The Lion King as Simba.
 She followed this up with additional theatre works The Dream Warp, The Lost Toys and The Naughty Elf.

 Fair City

 In 2008, Power made her television debut on Irish soap Fair City.
 She played the role of Eleanor Daly until 2010.

-She returned to the role in 2015.
+She made her return as Eleanor Daly from 2015-2021.
 In late 2015/early 2016, a storyline involving her mother (played by Una Kavanagh) poisoning her drew a lot of controversy.

+She is currently back in Fair City in her role as Eleanor from 2025-present.

 Little Roy

 Susie was cast in the lead role of Little Roy in 2015.
 Little Roy is a prequel to the BBC show Roy.
 The show ran for two seasons and has been broadcast worldwide.